-- A. Any offender/prisoner, as defined in La.
+A. Any offender/prisoner, as defined in La.
 R.S.
-15:1171-1179 (Corrections Administrative Remedy Procedure Act) or La.
+15:1171-1179 (Corrections Administrative Remedy Procedure Act)(hereinafter "CARP") or La.
 R.S.
-15:1181-1191 (Prison Litigation Reform Act), shall initiate and exhaust the Administrative Remedy Procedure established by the Department of Corrections or the parish sheriff, if available, before filing an appeal or suit subject to the Corrections Administrative Remedy Procedure Act, La.
-R.S.
-15:1171, et seq., or the Prison Litigation Reform Act, La.
-R.S.
-15:1181, et seq., whichever is applicable. - B. To show compliance with the law and this Rule, any suit or appeal filed by an offender/prisoner subject to La.
-R.S.
-15:1171, et seq., or La.
-R.S.
-15:1181, et seq., shall have attached to the appeal or suit a copy of the final agency decision. - C. Pro se offender/prisoner litigants in the custody of the Department of Corrections appealing a decision of the Department or prison administration in accord with CARP shall use the form IJR-1, "Petition for Judicial Review," available from the Department and the Clerk of Court for East Baton Rouge Parish, to apply for review of an administrative decision, excluding delictual actions for injury or damages.
-See Appendix 60.2. - D. The provision of this section shall not apply to: - 1.
-Appeals of judicial decisions; - 2.
-Pending criminal matters;
+15:1181-1191 (Prison Litigation Reform Act)(hereinafter "PLRA"), shall initiate and exhaust the Administrative Remedy Procedure established by the Department of Corrections or the parish sheriff, if available, before filing an appeal or suit subject to the CARP or the PLRA, whichever is applicable.

+B. To show compliance with the law and this Rule, any suit or appeal filed by an offender/prisoner subject to the CARP or the PLRA shall have attached to the appeal or suit a copy of the final agency decision.

+C. Self-represented offenders/prisoners in the custody of the Department of Corrections appealing a decision of the Department or prison administration in accord with the CARP shall use the form IJR-1, "Petition for Judicial Review," available from the Department and the Clerk of Court for East Baton Rouge Parish, to apply for review of an administrative decision, excluding delictual actions for injury or damages.
+See Appendix 60.2.

+D. The provisions of this section shall not apply to:

+1. Appeals of judicial decisions;

+2. Pending criminal matters;